LLMTaxo: Leveraging Large Language Models for Constructing Taxonomy of Factual Claims from Social Media: Prompt for Topic Generation and Sample Results

 \section{Prompt for Topic Generation and Sample Results}

 There are $k$ learning examples used to guide the LLMs in generating a broad topic, a medium topic, and a detailed topic for each factual claim, as shown in Figure~\ref{fig:prompt}.
-Each prompt example contains a factual claim, a list of topic sets from the $k$ annotated factual claims (i.e., seed taxonomy), a question asking the LLMs to generate broad, medium, and detailed topics for the claim, and the answer to the question.
-In the question, the LLMs are instructed to prioritize generating topics from the existing topics.
+Each prompt example contains the list of topic tuples from the annotated factual claims in the $k$ learning examples (i.e., the seed taxonomy), a factual claim, a question asking the LLMs to generate broad, medium, and detailed topics for the claim, and the answer to the question.
+In the question, the LLMs are instructed to prioritize generating topics from the existing topics in the seed taxonomy.
 If none of the existing topics align well with the claim, the LLMs are then directed to generate new topics.
 This instruction ensures that the LLMs produce a limited number of topics.
 This prompt is iterated through all the factual claims to generate topics for them.
-A sample of the generated results from the three datasets are shown in Table~\ref{tab:topics_results}.
+A sample of the generated results from the three datasets (\textit{CV}, \textit{CC}, and \textit{CS}) are shown in Table~\ref{tab:topics_results}.